Search

 Evaluation consists of detecting and quantifying hearing loss and determining etiology (particularly reversible causes).

-Screening: Most adults and older children notice a sudden hearing loss, and caregivers may suspect that a neonate has a severe hearing loss within the first week of life when the neonate does not respond to voices or other sounds.
+Most adults and older children notice a sudden hearing loss, and caregivers may suspect that a neonate has a severe hearing loss within the first weeks of life when the neonate does not respond to voices or other sounds.
 However, progressive losses and nearly all losses in infants and young children must be detected by screening.
-Screening should begin at birth (see Approach to the Care of Normal Infants and Children: Hearing tests) so that linguistic input can allow optimal language development.
-Suspected hearing loss at any time should prompt referral to a specialist.
-If screening is not done, severe bilateral losses may not be recognized until age 2 yr, and mild to moderate or severe unilateral losses are often not recognized until children reach school age.
+Screening in children Hearing Tests Screening (along with physical examination) is an important part of preventive health care in infants, children, and adolescents.
+To detect iron deficiency, clinicians should determine hematocrit... read more should begin at birth so that linguistic input can allow optimal language development.
+If screening is not done, severe bilateral losses may not be recognized until age 2 years, and mild to moderate bilateral or severe unilateral losses are often not recognized until children reach school age.

 Review of systems should seek to determine the impact of hearing difficulty on the patient's life.

-In Weber's test, the stem of a vibrating 512-Hz or 1024-Hz tuning fork is placed on the midline of the head, and the patient indicates in which ear the tone is louder.
+In the Weber test, the stem of a vibrating 512-Hz or 1024-Hz tuning fork is placed on the midline of the head, and the patient indicates in which ear the tone is louder.
 In unilateral conductive hearing loss, the tone is louder in the ear with hearing loss.
 In unilateral sensorineural hearing loss, the tone is louder in the normal ear because the tuning fork stimulates both inner ears equally and the patient perceives the stimulus with the unaffected ear.

 In the Rinne test, hearing by bone and by air conduction is compared.
 Bone conduction bypasses the external and middle ear and tests the integrity of the inner ear, 8th cranial nerve, and central auditory pathways.
 The stem of a vibrating tuning fork is held against the mastoid (for bone conduction); as soon as the sound is no longer perceived, the fork is removed from the mastoid, and the still-vibrating tines are held close to the pinna (for air conduction).
 Normally, the fork can once more be heard, indicating that air conduction is better than bone conduction.
-With conductive hearing loss, the relationship is reversed; bone conduction is louder than air conduction.
+With conductive hearing loss over 25dB, the relationship is reversed; bone conduction is louder than air conduction.
 With sensorineural hearing loss, both air and bone conduction are reduced, but air conduction remains louder.

-Red flags: Findings of particular concern are
+Findings of particular concern are

 • Unilateral sensorineural hearing loss